HarvardPL/formulog/README.md

 ### Supported SMT solvers

-We currently support the solvers Z3, CVC4, and Yices 2; however, not all these solvers handle the full range of Formulog features.
-The default solver is Z3;
-to set another one, you need to use a command-line option (see below).
-For each solver, the relevant binary needs to be on your path: `z3` for Z3, `cvc4` for CVC4, and `yices-smt2` for Yices 2.
+We currently support the solvers Z3, Boolector, CVC4, and Yices 2; however, not all these solvers handle the full range of Formulog features.
+The default solver is Z3; to set another one, you need to use a command-line option (see below).
+For each solver, the relevant binary needs to be on your path: `z3` for Z3, `boolector` for Boolector, `cvc4` for CVC4, and `yices-smt2` for Yices 2.

 ## Running Formulog